7

 xrandr --output VGA-1 --mode 1280x1024_60.00

-He went out and entered the system to check.
-At the entrance, the display blinked and the correct resolution of the display was used.
+Logged out and logged in to check.
+Upon entry, the display blinked and the correct display resolution was applied.

-Also, the command file Resolution.sh can be launched from the window terminal .
+Also, the command file resolution.sh can be run from the window terminal.

-Unlike the connection above via VGA cable, using several monitors connected via HDMI interfaces, the team syntax of another:
+Unlike the connection via a VGA cable discussed above, when using multiple monitors connected via HDMI interfaces, the command syntax is different:

 xrandr --newmode DVI-I-1 mode_name1 ...